 Today there are two intellectual and cultural enemies squaring off against each other, yet who have Christianity writ large in their common cross hairs.
 First, there is what I will call scientistic materialism on the one hand, and then critical theory as social justice on the other.
 Call one SM for short and the other CTSJ.
 It is not my interest here to define either of these in great detail, I have done that elsewhere.

 Briefly, however, what we can say is that both movements, even if not all of their adherents, seem to have one common belief, namely, that atheism is true (I eschew the Flewian “lack of belief” word game here).
-However, other than this very broad agreement on the non-existence of God, both paradigms often seem at each other’s throats, especially in the US, and most certainly in Canada (see anything about Jordan Peterson for proof of the latter).
-In fact, this conflict seems to be so heightened at the moment that very strange alliances indeed are beginning to form; ones that pair traditional Christians with scientific materialists, both defending against the rather shrill claims of CTSJ advocates, especially their college-aged minions.
+However, other than this very broad agreement on the non-existence of God, both paradigms now seem at each other’s throats, especially in the US, and most certainly in Canada (see anything about Jordan Peterson for proof of the latter).
+In fact, this conflict seems to be so heightened at the moment that very strange alliances indeed are beginning to form; even ones pairing traditional Christians with scientific materialists, both defending against the shrill claims of CTSJ advocates, especially their college-aged minions.

 The Modern Rock of Scientific Materialism